Each stage of development comes with its own set of expected milestones – do you know the 3-month-old baby development milestones?

-Here are three of the most important milestones to observe in a 3-month-old baby.
+Here are three of the most important 3-month-old baby milestones.
 Being aware of what they are will help you know what to focus on and how to support your child’s growth.

 3-month-old baby development milestones

 At this age, you will notice that your baby tries to lean towards you and other people they love.